RETAMROVEC/RETAMROVEC/README.md

-- 👋 Hi, I’m @RetamrCZ
+- 👋 Hi, I’m @RETAMROVEC
 - 👀 I’m interested in Java, bit in HTML(CSS,JS,HTML), PHP and C#
 - 🌱 I’m currently learning nothing (but soon C#)
 - 💞️ I’m looking to collaborate on discord.